Ketel Marte Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in the league.
+- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in the league.

-- The Rockies' 5.04 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 27th among all MLB pitching staffs.

-- The Rockies rank 24th in baseball in home runs surrendered (35 total, 1.3 per game).
+- Rockies pitchers combine to give up 36 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The Rockies are sending Freeland (2-2) out to make his sixth start of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts through 27 1/3 innings pitched.
+- Davis (0-0) gets the starting nod for the Rockies, his third of the season.

-- In his last appearance on Saturday, the lefty tossed six innings against the Philadelphia Phillies, allowing four earned runs while surrendering five hits.
+- The righty last pitched on Friday, April 21 against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.